awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    ```
    kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.8.0/nvidia-device-plugin.yml
    ```

-1. After your cluster update is complete, update your nodes to the same Kubernetes minor version as your updated cluster\.
-For more information, see [Self\-managed node updates](update-workers.md) or [Updating a managed node group](update-managed-node-group.md)\.
-Any new pods launched on Fargate will have a `kubelet` version that matches your cluster version\.
-Existing Fargate pods aren't changed\.

 1. Update the VPC CNI, CoreDNS, and `kube-proxy` add\-ons\.
    + If you updated your cluster to 1\.17 or earlier, then see [Updating the Amazon VPC CNI add\-on manually](managing-vpc-cni.md#updating-vpc-cni-add-on), [Updating the CoreDNS add\-on manually](managing-coredns.md#updating-coredns-add-on), and [Updating the `kube-proxy` add\-on manually](managing-kube-proxy.md#updating-kube-proxy-add-on) to update your Amazon VPC CNI, CoreDNS, and `kube-proxy` add\-ons\.